ArieArya/mastermind/README.md

 https://en.wikipedia.org/wiki/Mastermind_(board_game).

 This script will generate a randomized code based on the user inputs, and will attempt to break it with the minimum number of guesses possible.
-The algorithm utilizes a mixture of the Knuth and Swaszek algorithms.
+The algorithm utilizes a mixture of the Knuth and Swaszek algorithms, combined with an efficient indexing system to reduce memory complexity.